nymtech/nym/contracts/mixnet/Importing.md

 ## Reviewing

-Once you have done the quick programatic checks, it is good to give at least a quick look through the code.
-A glance at `examples/schema.rs` to make sure it is outputing all relevant structs from `contract.rs`, and also ensure `src/lib.rs` is just the default wrapper (nothing funny going on there).
+Once you have done the quick programmatic checks, it is good to give at least a quick look through the code.
+A glance at `examples/schema.rs` to make sure it is outputting all relevant structs from `contract.rs`, and also ensure `src/lib.rs` is just the default wrapper (nothing funny going on there).
 After this point, we can dive into the contract code itself.
 Check the flows for the handle methods, any invariants and